jitsi/jitsi-meet/README.md

 npm unlink lib-jitsi-meet
 npm install
 ```
-## Running with webpack-dev-server for development
+### Running with webpack-dev-server for development

 Use it at the CLI, type
 ```
-node_modules/.bin/webpack-dev-server
+make dev
 ```

 By default the backend deployment used is `beta.meet.jit.si`, you can point the Jitsi-Meet app at a different backend by using a proxy server.
-To do this set the WEBPACK_DEV_SERVER_PROXY_TARGET variable, type
+To do this set the WEBPACK_DEV_SERVER_PROXY_TARGET variable:
 ```
-WEBPACK_DEV_SERVER_PROXY_TARGET=https://your-example-server.com node_modules/.bin/webpack-dev-server
+export WEBPACK_DEV_SERVER_PROXY_TARGET=https://your-example-server.com
+make dev
 ```

 The app should be running at https://localhost:8080/